craigdickerson725/one-big-dark-room/TESTING.md

     - Accessibility Testing: Testing was conducted to ensure the site complies with accessibility standards, including screen reader compatibility, proper use of alt text for images, and effective keyboard navigation.

 - Compatibility Testing
-    - Browser Compatibility: The website has been tested across popular web browsers such as Chrome, Firefox, Safari, and Edge to ensure consistent performance.
+    - Browser Compatibility: The website has been tested across popular web browsers such as Chrome, Firefox, and Edge to ensure consistent performance.

     - Device Compatibility: Functionality was tested across multiple devices, including desktops, laptops, tablets, and smartphones, to ensure that the site works properly on all platforms.